colcon/colcon-bundle/DEVELOPMENT.md

 ## Testing

+### Unit

 To run tests execute `pytest` in the root directory.
 Install dependencies using `pip3 install -r requirements_devel.txt`.
 You might need to `apt-get install enchant` to install the spellchecker.

 To view stdout from a test while running `pytest` use the `-s` flag.

 See `.travis.yml` for more information about what runs in the full test suite.

+### Integration

+If you have docker installed you can run tests by executing `run_integration_test.sh`.
+Take a look at our `travis.yml` for more insight on what tests run and the environment they run in.
+Currently we test the following:

+PyPI Dependencies:
+* Kinetic - Xenial - Bundle V1 & V2
+* Melodic - Bionic - Bundle V1 & V2

+GitHub Master Branch Dependencies:
+* Kinetic - Xenial - Bundle V1 & V2
+* Melodic - Bionic - Bundle V1 & V2

+We also have a backwards compatibility test that installs everything from PyPI, executes, and then installs the local version of `colcon-bundle` to re-bundle.